sonalsannigrahi/Archers-Final/ClassSpecifications.md

 **Rectangle:** Object defined by a centre of mass, height, width and angle.
 Uniform and black hole gravity implemented, inter-rectangle collisions not currently implemented.

-For any object, the member function integrate recalculates it's position.
+For any object, the member function integrate recalculates its position.

 **Black Holes:** Gravity generator defined with a position and a GM attribute (Gravitational constant * mass)